appy-one/acebase/README.md

 ### Prerequisites

-AceBase currently only runs on [Node](https://nodejs.org/), as it requires the 'fs' filesystem.
-If you want to connect to an AceBase server from the browser, see [acebase-client](https://www.npmjs.com/package/acebase-client)
+AceBase is designed to run in a [Node.js](https://nodejs.org/) environment, as it (by default) requires the 'fs' filesystem to store its data and indexes.
+However, since v0.9.0 **it is now also possible to use AceBase databases in the browser**!
+To run AceBase in the browser, simply include 1 script file and you're good to go!
+See [AceBase in the browser](#browser) for more info and code samples!

 ### Installing